 We have historically received entitlements through the Australian Government's Research and Development Tax Incentive program, under which the Australian Government currently provides a refundable tax offset, payable as a cash incentive, of 43.5% of eligible approved research and development expenditures by Australian entities with an "aggregated turnover" of less than A\$20 million and an additional tax deduction of 8.5 to 16.5% of eligible approved research and development expenditures if "aggregated turnover" is greater than A\$20 million.
-For the fiscal years ended June 30, 2020 and 2021, we recognized a refundable tax offset of approximately A\$3.0 million and A\$0.9 million, respectively.
+For the fiscal years ended June 30, 2021 and 2022, we recognized a refundable tax offset of approximately A\$0.9 million and A\$5.8 million, respectively.
 Entitlement to tax offsets under the Research and Development Tax Incentive for eligible research and development purposes is based on an annual application to the Australian Government.
 For overseas activities that have a significant scientific link to the Australian activities, the expenditure in Australia needs to be greater than the expected overseas expenditure to be eligible.

 Payments under this program are available for our research and development activities in Australia, as well as certain activities conducted overseas that are required to be approved by AusIndustry, a branch of the Australian Government.
 In June 2021, we submitted an application to AusIndustry to seek approval of our current overseas activities relating to BNC210 as eligible expenditure under this program.
 On September 8, 2021, AusIndustry informed us that they would not be approving our application for our current overseas activities relating to BNC210.
 On October 6, 2021, we lodged a request to AusIndustry for internal review of the findings decision on our application.
+On October 13, 2022 AusIndustry informed us that they would conduct an internal review of the findings decision.
+On June 6, 2022 AusIndustry informed us that the initial decision had been overturned and our application to AusIndustry to seek approval of our current overseas activities relating to BNC210 as eligible expenditure under this program was approved.
+On June 14, 2022 we lodged our tax return for the fiscal year ended June 30, 2021, which incorporated the research and development tax incentive schedule, and on August 5, 2022, we received approximately \$2 million the research and development tax incentive refund relating to the financial year ended June 30, 2021, which as at June 30, 2022 is included as part of the Research and Development Incentives Receivable, in the Consolidated Statement of Financial Position.
 In the event of our research and development expenditures being deemed "ineligible," then our incentives would decrease, and our future cash flows would be negatively affected.
-In addition, the Australian Government may modify the requirements of, reduce the amounts of the tax offset entitlement under, or discontinue the Research and Development Tax Incentive program was discontinued, or if the tax incentive rate was reduced, it would have a negative effect on the size of future refundable tax offsets and our future cash flows.
+In addition, the Australian Government may modify the requirements of, reduce the amounts of the tax offset entitlement under, or discontinue the Research and Development Tax Incentive program.
+If the Research and Development Tax Incentive program was discontinued, or if the tax incentive rate was reduced, it would have a negative effect on the size of f